andrewgodwin/uk-usa-dictionary/phrases.md

 * Joe Bloggs: John Doe - a generic male name.
 * Kerfuffle: A fight or argument, but usually not very physical.
 * Knackered: Very tired/exhausted.
+* **Making a move**: To leave somewhere when it's late or you have other things to do.
 * Mate: Friendly greeting/pronoun.
 Put it where you might put "bro".
 * Peckish: Hungry.
 * **Pissed**: Drunk (sometimes means angry).